Why being happy is not the same as being happy. lifestyle

 happiness and stress

 One of the disruptive factors that most hinders the feeling of happiness is stress, and it is rampant in the work environment.
-Ana Hernández, a consultant specializing in stress regulation in corporate environments, believes that it is absolutely possible to improve the efficiency and well-being of employees in companies, even if it is not desired, but it is absolutely possible to be happy in the job.
+Ana Hernandez, a consultant specializing in stress regulation in corporate environments to improve the efficiency and well-being of employees, believes that it is absolutely possible to be happy in a job, even if it is not desired.
 “The main thing is to keep a mental attitude towards it, that is, ask yourself questions such as what contribution will your professional work make to society or why do you need the job, because choosing for economic reasons is not the same as Choosing a location or because that’s what you were trained to do.”
 He further says, all these questions help you connect the purpose of your daily work with your dedication.

 Can you be happy in a job you don’t like?
 Experts confirm that it is: “It’s all about the interpretation you want to give it and the focus, for example, is not on the job you want, but on covering your financial needs.
 That is, focus on accepting that the situation is not eternal and be prepared to look for the job with which you feel most identified, because not doing so will resign yourself and may lead to unhappiness. .